kitnil/awesome/README.md

 ## Rust

+- [ffsend](https://github.com/timvisee/ffsend) - :mailbox_with_mail: Easily and securely share files from the command line.
+A fully featured Firefox Send client.
+- [miniserve](https://github.com/svenstaro/miniserve) - :star2: For when you really just want to serve some files over HTTP right now!
+- [sentry-cli](https://github.com/getsentry/sentry-cli) - A command line utility to work with Sentry.
+- [wsta](https://github.com/esphen/wsta) - A CLI development tool for WebSocket APIs
+- [diskus](https://github.com/sharkdp/diskus) - A minimal, fast alternative to 'du -sh'
+- [rustfix](https://github.com/rust-lang-nursery/rustfix) - Automatically apply the suggestions made by rustc
+- [cargo-edit](https://github.com/killercup/cargo-edit) - A utility for managing cargo dependencies from the command line.
+- [websocat](https://github.com/vi/websocat) - Command-line client for WebSockets, like netcat (or curl) for ws:// with advanced socat-like functions
 - [fselect](https://github.com/jhspetersson/fselect) - Find files with SQL-like queries
 - [peep](https://github.com/ryochack/peep) - The CLI text viewer tool that works like less command on small pane within the terminal window.
 - [tokei](https://github.com/Aaronepower/tokei) - A program that allows you to count your code, quickly.